 2. Can a mix of people from different settings participate in the training?

 Yes!
 Including professionals from community-based youth organizations, law enforcement, juvenile diversion programs, state agencies, families, and schools.
 Different people in the room can create a particularly vibrant learning experience and will promote creative networking.
 There is nothing more powerful for than sitting down at the same table and learning a common language and approach for working with young people.

 Yes!
 We offer a virtual Community of Practice for those who complete the training and want to implement the Youth Thrive framework, as well as connect with other people who are working with older youth across the state.
-Email Sam for more information.
+Email Matt Wolf for more information.